Gondwana World Heritage Advisory Committee (Qld Section)

-The Gondwana World Heritage Advisory Committee (Qld Section) (Committee) provides advice to management agencies and State and Australian Government ministers responsible for World Heritage on matters relating to the identification, protection, conservation, presentation and transmission to future generations, of Gondwana’s cultural and natural heritage.
+The Queensland Gondwana World Heritage Advisory Committee (the Committee) provides advice to management agencies and State and Australian Government ministers responsible for World Heritage on matters relating to the identification, protection, conservation, presentation and transmission to future generations, of Gondwana’s cultural and natural heritage.

-Advice may include the review and implementation of plans and strategies, research needs or management activities.
+Committee advice may include the review and implementation of plans and strategies, partnership and research opportunities and on-ground management activities.

 Committee members are appointed by the Queensland Minister responsible for World Heritage and the Chair is jointly appointed by the Queensland and Australian Government ministers responsible for World Heritage.